Automotive to China

 Duties are imposed on the majority of imports and a 17 per cent Value Added Tax (VAT) is applied to all imports, except those specifically used for manufacturing for re-export.
 Potential exporters are therefore advised to make direct contact with Austrade in order to obtain the most up-to-date information on the relevant sector tariffs and regulations.

-The China-Australia Free Trade Agreement (ChAFTA) will eliminate China’s tariffs on virtually all Australian manufactures.
-ChAFTA will improve Australia’s competitive position in manufacturing exports and investment areas.
-The 10 per cent tariff on car engines will be eliminated within four years.
+The China-Australia Free Trade Agreement (ChAFTA) will improve Australia’s competitive position in manufacturing exports and investment areas.
+Under ChAFTA, tariffs of up to 20 per cent on car parts and engines will be eliminated by 1 January 2019.

 In general, international standards are applied in China’s automotive industry.
 International automobile manufacturers, such as General Motors and Volkswagen, dominate the standards, models and platforms used.
-When drafting its own national emission standards, China closely followed the European standards and imposed nationwide stage four (Guo IV) emission standards and measurements for all new light gasoline vehicles.
+When drafting its own national emission standards, China closely followed the European standards and imposed nationwide stage five (Guo V) emission standards and measurements for all new light gasoline vehicles.
 Several municipal governments like Beijing are in the process of drafting stricter emission standards and administrative measurements.
+And China's Ministry of Industry and Information Technology has begun studying the industry and will begin making a timeline for when the country will stop making and selling gas-powered automobiles.

 Marketing your products and services